Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 <img src = "assets/6.3.chart.png">

-To finish off this Quickstart, we must point out how easy a Tasty Bytes Executive could do this sort of analysis on their own without ever needing to address the Semi-Structured Data Processing we have solved for encapsulated in the views we built to drive the democratization of data in our Organization.
+To finish off this Quickstart, we must point out how easy a Tasty Bytes Executive could do this sort of analysis on their own without ever needing to know about the Semi-Structured Data Processing we have encapsulated in the Views we built.
+With all of this we can rest assured that we are assisting in driving the democratization of data in our Tasty Bytes Organization.

 ### Step 4 - Click Next -->